Construct (Python library)

 Construct is a Python library for the construction and deconstruction of data structures in a declarative fashion.
 In this context, construction, or building, refers to the process of converting (serializing) a programmatic object into a binary representation.

 Deconstruction, or parsing, refers to the opposite process of converting (deserializing) binary data into a programmatic object.
 Being declarative means that user code defines the data structure, instead of the convention of writing procedural code to accomplish the goal.
 Construct can work seamlessly with bit- and byte-level data granularity and various byte-ordering.

+Benefits

 Using declarative code has many benefits.
 For example, the same code that can parse can also build (symmetrical), debugging and testing are much simpler (provable to some extent), creating new constructs is easy (wrapping components), and many more.
 If one is familiar with the C (programming language), one can think of constructs as casting from char * to struct foo * and vice versa, rather than writing code that unpacks the data.